BetulKarakaya/Monte_Carlo_Simulation_in_Python/README.md

   \]

 - Visualizes the results with:
-  - A bar chart showing the frequency of 'Heads' and 'Tails' across the three coin flips.
+  - 📊 A bar chart showing the frequency of 'Heads' and 'Tails' across the three coin flips.
-  - A pie chart illustrating the probability distribution of getting at least one 'Tails'.
+  - 🥧A pie chart illustrating the probability distribution of getting at least one 'Tails'.

+ ### 🎲 4.
+Dice Face Probability Simulation
+**Goal:** Estimate the probability distribution of each face (1-6) in a large number of dice rolls.

+**How It Works:**
+- Simulates 100,000 dice rolls using Monte Carlo methods.
+- Counts how many times each face (1-6) appears.
+- Computes the experimental probability for each face.
+- Compares experimental probabilities with the theoretical probability (1/6 ≈ 16.67%).
+- Visualization:
+   - 📊 Bar Chart: Displays how frequently each face appeared.
+   - 🥧 Pie Chart: Shows the probability distribution of each die face.
+- 🔢 Demonstrates the Law of Large Numbers, where probabilities should approach 1/6 as the number of trials increases.
+This simulation helps understand randomness and probability distribution in rolling a fair die! 🎲✨